JTR2024/insurance-sentiment-dashboard/README.md

 streamlit run streamlit_app.py
 ```

-## Live Demo
+## Live App

-View the deployed dashboard here: https://insurance-sentiment-dashboard-iuuaq3ryzvet7q2eifayd6.streamlit.app
+View the deployed app here: https://insurance-sentiment-dashboard-iuuaq3ryzvet7q2eifayd6.streamlit.app

+## Notebooks

+The original notebook that generated the data and applied GPT classification is included in the `/archive/` folder.

 ## Author

-Created by JTR2024 as a demonstration of end-to-end LLM-based analysis and deployment using synthetic data.
+Built by JTR2024 as a full-stack LLM pipeline demo for generative AI and insurance sentiment analysis.